 The Twitch extension shows live updates on pledges through Patreon and donations via Extra Life.

 Alternatively, recognition can mean a handwritten thank-you card or personal video.
-LoadingReadyRun earns over $12,000/month on recognition rewards alone.
+LoadingReadyRun earns over $12,000/month on recognition benefits alone.
 Their $10/mo tier offers one-time delivery of a thank-you card.
 The Valleyfolk guarantee that $30/mo patrons’ names will appear somewhere on set, and $100/mo patrons get a private, personalized, one-minute long video.
 Video game streamer Kate Stark sends a handwritten postcard to all $25+/mo supporters, in addition to putting their names on her stream’s splash screens.

 There are two main rewards that result in you spending quality one-on-one time with a patron: Either they think you’re super cool and just want to hang out, or they want to benefit from your insight as a subject matter expert.
 What type of streaming you do determines which they’ll be interested in experiencing.